HeliumEdu/platform/README.md

 * planner

 ### Vagrant Development
-To emulate a prod-like environment, use the Vagrant box, available in the [deploy](https://github.com/HeliumEdu/deploy) project.
+To emulate a prod-like environment, use the Vagrant box.
+It is available and it's setup is described more thoroughly in the [deploy](https://github.com/HeliumEdu/deploy) project.
 This is the recommended way to develop and test for production as this environment is provisioned in the same way other prod-like environments are deployed and interacts with related projects as necessary.

 As the Vagrant environment does take a bit more time to setup (even though the setup is largely automated) and can consume more developer and system resources, the local development environment described below is the quickest and easiest way to get up and running.